International Baccalaureate Program

 What is so special about IB programmes?

 - IB programmes are recognised around the world and ensure an increased adaptability and mobility for IB students

 - The curriculum and pedagogy of IB programmes focus on international perspectives of learning and teaching, while insisting that students fully explore their home culture and language

-- IB World Schools must undergo an exhaustive authorization process in order to offer one or more of the programmes, which includes a study of the school’s resources and commitment to the IB mission and philosophy.
+- IB World Schools must undergo an exhaustive authorisation process in order to offer one or more of the programmes, which includes a study of the school’s resources and commitment to the IB mission and philosophy

 - IB teachers participate in a wide variety of professional development opportunities to constantly update their knowledge and share their expertise with colleagues around the world

 - Many students graduating from the Diploma Programme find that it enhances their opportunities at tertiary institutions.
 The IB works closely with universities around the world to gain recognition for IB programmes

 - The core components of IB programmes encourage students to participate in creative and service-oriented activities, while at the same time emphasising the importance of reflection on a personal and academic level

 IB students study six courses within the IB, three at higher level and three at standard level.
 Students study a range of languages, social studies, the experimental sciences and mathematics.

 In addition the programme has three core requirements that are included to broaden the educational experience and challenge students to apply their knowledge and understanding.